Sifting Through a Sword-and-Sorcery Definition

 What does Sword & Sorcery mean?
 A succinct definition follows: We call a story Sword & Sorcery when it is an action tale, derived from the traditions of the pulp magazine adventure story, set in a land, age or world of the author’s invention–a milieu in which magic actually works and the gods are real—a story, moreover, which pits a stalwart warrior in direct conflict with the forces of supernatural evil.

 In the 70s and into the 80s the refinement continued, but mainly toward rigidity.
 The holes through which sword-and-sorcery could pass grew smaller until by the 80s it was seemingly only barbarians.
 S&S had become stagnant and fixed, which led to its commercial demise.
-It sat largely moribund through the 90s, until new artists came along, proceeded by new ideas about what the subgenre could include, and renewed debates.
+It sat largely moribund through the 90s, until new artists came along, preceded by new ideas about what the subgenre could include, and renewed debates.

 Re-evaluation and refinement are part of the process that allow genres to stay healthy and vital, not fixed, rigid forms in which only stale repetition is possible.
 The lesson?
 Instead of envisioning S&S as a formula, consider instead a mesh, or perhaps a funnel, wide at one end and narrow at the other.
 With that metaphor the question becomes: How fine is your definition, and what will you allow to pass through, or be caught and considered, and treasured?